vuquangtrong/esp32-gnss-base-station/README.md

           Set `Default send buffer size` to `65535` (64K) _(was `5744`)_\
           Set `Default receive window size` to `65535` _(was `5744`)_\

+## Build

+Run `PlatformIO: Rebuild IntelliSense Index` to update `.vscode` folder.

+Release build will not print out any debug line.

 ## Flash

 1. Erase Flash